darklang/docs/docs/tutorials/create-function.md

 sidebar_label: "Create a Function"
 ---

-Let's look at creating a function to return a human readable summary of the number of reports for each day.
+To create the human readable summary of the daily reports, we'll create a function.

 The best way to create a function is by writing the code you want as part of your handler, and then extracting the working code to a function.
 This ensures